trueagi-io/metta-wam/tests/performance/compare_algo/nqueens/README.md

    - Prolog CLP(FD) is the next best performer for small to medium problem sizes but struggles beyond N=14.

 2. **Scaling**:
-   - MettaLog scales well, maintaining linear growth, making it ideal for symbolic logic and recursive problems.
+   - MeTTaLog scales well, maintaining linear growth, making it ideal for symbolic logic and recursive problems.
-   - MettaRust suffers from exponential growth, likely due to inefficient handling of recursion.
+   - MeTTaRust suffers from exponential growth, likely due to inefficient handling of recursion.

 3. **Symbolic Logic**:
    - Plain Prolog provides a good balance between speed and the ability to handle symbolic logic.
-   - MettaLog is slower but still effective for these types of problems.
+   - MeTTaLog is slower but still effective for these types of problems.

 4. **Large N Limitations**:
-   - Prolog CLP(FD) and MettaRust hit practical limitations with larger N due to memory and computational overhead.
+   - Prolog CLP(FD) and MeTTaRust hit practical limitations with larger N due to memory and computational overhead.
    - C handles larger N with relative ease.